ychengcsus/rearview/README.md

-# rearview_final1
+# sscapp
-This application was generated using JHipster 4.14.1, you can find documentation and help at [http://www.jhipster.tech/documentation-archive/v4.14.1](http://www.jhipster.tech/documentation-archive/v4.14.1).
+This application was generated using JHipster 4.10.2, you can find documentation and help at [http://www.jhipster.tech/documentation-archive/v4.10.2](http://www.jhipster.tech/documentation-archive/v4.10.2).

 ## Development